DESMOND135/COFFEE-SALES-ANALYSIS/README.md

 - More should be invested on coffee since it has the highest salse folleewd by tea.
 - The coffee shop should be open early enough on friday sine many people like to buy on friday because it is weekend.
-- And more coffees should be availab,especially during th month of June
+- And more coffees should be availab,especially during th month of June.